adamahrens/ModernReactWithRedux/README.md

 | Updating     | `this.setState({activeIndex: 1})`| `setActiveIndex(1)`       |

 `useEffect` can supply an optional argument to determine when it's run. `useEffect` is away to provide lifecycle type methods inside a functional component.
 If you leave the second argument off it'll run on first render and every rerender.
 If you have an `[]` empty array.
 It'll only run once for the initial render.
 If you provide a list of values in the array it'll run when those values change.

+Events and Clicks can only be triggered or listened to by elements that a Component can create.
+What if you wanted to hear clicks from an element that another component has not created.
+For example a `Dropdown` component wants to listen to a click on the `body` tag.

+Event bubbling is when the Browser creates an event (say for a click on an item).
+It then keeps bubbling up to parent elements.
+If that parent has an event handler it can be executed.